Universal-Connect-Project/ucw-app/README.md

 application which anyone can clone and self-host as a way to serve the connect widget via a url which can then be loaded into an iframe.

+## Documentation

+Please refer to the UCP documentation [here](https://docs.universalconnect.org) for additional information on how to use the widget.

 ## Cached data

 This widget runs off of cached data, which is included in this repo, so that it doesn't rely on any UCP-hosted services in order to be able to function.